emilsjolander/sprinkles/README.md

 }
 ```
 Ok, a lot of important stuff in this short class.
 First of all, a model must subclass `se.emilsjolander.sprinkles.Model` and it also must have a `@Table` annotations specifying the table name that the model corresponds to.
 After the class declaration we have declared three members: `id`, `title` and `body`.
 Notice how all of them have a `@Column` annotation to mark that they are not only a member of this class but also a column of the table that this class represents.
 We have one last annotation in the above example.
-The `@AutoIncrementPrimaryKey`, this annotation tells sprinkles that the field is both an autoincrement field and a primary key field.
+The `@AutoIncrementKey`, this annotation tells sprinkles that the field is both an autoincrement field and a key field.
 A field with this annotation will automatically be set upon the creation of its corresponding row in the table.
+Key columns are the columns that are used to decide wether a model is already stored in the database when using methods such as `delete()` and `save()`.

 Before using this class you must migrate it into the database.
 I recommend doing this in the `onCreate()` method of an `Application` subclass like this:
 ```java